Cash Pool Investment Policy

 - U.S. Treasury Obligations: United States Treasury Bills, Notes, Bonds, Strips or any other obligation or security issued by or backed by the full faith and credit of the United States Treasury with a final maturity not exceeding 36 months from the date of purchase.

-- Federal Agency Securities: United State Agency Bonds, notes, certificates of indebtedness or other obligations with a final maturity not exceeding 36 months from the date of purchase.
+- Federal Agency Securities: United States Agency Bonds, notes, certificates of indebtedness or other obligations with a final maturity not exceeding 36 months from the date of purchase.

 - Federal Instrumentality Securities: Debentures, discount notes, callable securities with a final maturity not exceeding 36 months from the date of purchase issued by the following only: Government National Mortgage Association (GNMA), Federal National Mortgage Association (FNMA), Federal Farm Credit Banks (FFCB), Federal Home Loan Banks (FHLB), and Federal Home Loan Mortgage Corporation (FHLMC) provided the issuer is rated at least “AA” by a Nationally Recognized Statistical Rating Organization (NRSRO) at the time of purchase.

 - Prime Commercial Paper: Short-term promissory notes issued by United States corporations with maturities not exceeding 270 days from the date of purchase and which are rated in the highest category by at least two NRSROs at the time of purchase.
-Holdings per issuer shall not to exceed $10 million par value, and no more than 20% of the Cash Pool may be invested in such commercial paper securities.
+Holdings per issuer shall not exceed 3% of the Cash Pool, and no more than 35% of the Cash Pool may be invested in such commercial paper securities.

-- Money Market Mutual Funds: Shares in open-end, no-load investment funds provided such funds are registered under the Federal Investment Company Act of 1940.
+- Money Market Mutual Funds: Shares in open-end, no-load investment funds provided such funds are registered under the Federal Investment Company Act of 1940 and have a stated objective of maintaining a constant net asset value of $1.00.
 The mutual fund must comply with the diversification, quality and maturity requirements of Rule 2(a)-7, or any successor rule, of the United States Securities and Exchange and be rated “AAAm” or “AAAm-G” by Standard & Poor’s Corporation, or the equivalent by another NRSRO.

 - Bank Deposit Accounts: Accounts, including demand deposit accounts (DDA), money market deposit accounts (MMDA), and negotiable orders of withdrawal (NOW) accounts offered by a financial institution with which the State has an enforceable banking services contract.
-Unless fully insured by the FDIC or secured by a Letter of Credit at a Federal Home Loan Bank, State deposits will be placed only in financial institutions meeting the credit criteria set forth in the section of this Investment Policy relating to Selection of Banks, and shall be collateralized at 105% of the value of the deposit plus accrued interest in accordance with 5 M.R.S.A. §135.
+Unless fully insured by the FDIC or secured by a Letter of Credit at a Federal Home Loan Bank, State deposits will be placed only in financial institutions meeting the credit criteria set forth in the section of this Investment Policy relating to Selection of Banks, and shall be collateralized by U.S. Treasury /Federal Agency obligations at 102% of the value of the deposit plus accrued interest in accordance with 5 M.R.S.A. §135.
+Utilizing U.S. Treasury/Federal Agency obligations must initially be funded at 102%, however, due to the fluctuating value of the collateral it can be considered appropriate if the value decreases to, but not lower than, 100% of the value of the deposit plus accrued interest in accordance with 5 M.R.S.A. §135.

 - Time Certificates of Deposit: Time deposits in FDIC insured state or nationally chartered banks, savings and loan associations, or mutual savings banks that qualify as a depository for State funds as set forth in 5 M.R.S.A. §135, with a specific maturity evidenced by a certificate, where large denomination certificates may be negotiable, with a maturity not exceeding two years from the date of purchase.
-Unless fully insured by the FDIC, Certificates of Deposit will be purchased only from financial institutions meeting the credit criteria set forth in the section of this Investment Policy relating to Selection of Banks, and shall be collateralized at 105% of the value of the time deposit in accordance with 5 M.R.S.A. §135
+Unless fully insured by the FDIC, Certificates of Deposit will be purchased only from financial institutions meeting the credit criteria set forth in the section of this Investment Policy relating to Selection of Banks, and shall be collateralized at 105% of the value of the time deposit in accordance with 5 M.R.S.A. §135.
+Time Certificate of Deposits with a maturity not exceeding 366 days from the date of purchase for the purposes of this Investment Policy will be considered a Bank Deposit Account for investment diversification purposes.

 - Corporate Bonds and Notes: Issued by corporations organized and operating within the United States with a final maturity not exceeding 36 months from the date of purchase and rated “AAA” by a NRSRO.